Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/03_methods_evaluation.md

 ## Statistical Analysis

-We report standard seizure detection metrics for each configuration and scorer combination: sensitivity (seizure-level recall), false alarm rate per 24 hours (computed from the total recording duration), and F1 score.
-For NEDC scorers, we use Temple's standard false alarm calculation combining both seizure and background false positives.
-For SzCORE, we follow its event-based false positive definition.
+We report standard seizure detection metrics for each configuration and scorer combination: sensitivity (seizure‑level recall), false alarm rate per 24 hours (computed from total recording duration), and F1 score.
+For NEDC scorers, we report SEIZ‑only FA/24h as the primary metric (Temple’s "Total FA" is archived in summaries).
+For SzCORE, we follow its event‑based false positive definition.
 We also computed AUROC across threshold values to assess overall discriminative capability independent of operating point selection.

 This comprehensive evaluation framework, combining the authors' pretrained model with multiple clinical scoring standards applied to a properly held-out test set, reveals how methodological choices fundamentally shape reported performance metrics in seizure detection systems.